 See clauses 4.2.2 and 4.5.2.

-Power system overload
+Power subsystem overload

 The power supply shall ensure that the power subsystem is not overloaded before, during or after the actuation of any explosive device even in case of a single-point failure together with a short circuit (both pin-to-pin and pin-to-ground).